shahcompbio/data_management_docs/_sources/appDevelopment.rst.txt

 Applications can write results to the analysis directory that isabl creates for the application.
 Applications must only write to this directory.

-By design, isabl enforces these file permissions
+By design, isabl enforces these file permissions for regular isabl users.

     .. code-block:: cfg

         /data-lake-root/ (not writable)
+        /data-lake-root/experiments/ (not writable)
         /data-lake-root/analyses/ (not writable)
         /data-lake-root/analyses/00/ (not writable)
         /data-lake-root/analyses/00/01/ (this has to be writable by the group)